 Some of these research projects are even geared toward designing operations for specific organizations, including NASA and Harris Corp.

 Electrical engineering internships and research activities also help students prepare for their senior engineering project.
-All Florida Tech electrical engineering students culminate their studies with a senior design project that challenges them to design, develop, prototype and present a complex engineering system.
+All Florida Tech electrical engineering students culminate their studies with a senior design project that challenges them to design, develop, prototype, and present a complex engineering system.
 Some past projects that our students have completed include:

-Wireless communications and cellular systems
+- Wireless communications and cellular systems

-Speech recognition and speaker identification
+- Speech recognition and speaker identification

-Digital signal processing
+- Digital signal processing

 These projects start with simple designs and end with elaborate and professional presentations displayed and discussed at Florida Tech’s Northrop Grumman Senior Design Showcase.

-In electrical engineering careers professionals work to design and develop electrical equipment, and work primarily in engineering services firms, architectural companies, research and scientific industries or government agencies.
+In electrical engineering careers, professionals work to design and develop electrical equipment, and work primarily in engineering services firms, architectural companies, research and scientific industries, or government agencies.
 Electrical engineers design new ways to use electrical power or improve products, direct manufacturing, installation and testing of products, and work with project managers on the production efforts.

-According to the bureau, electrical engineering careers are projected to grow 6 percent through 2020 due to the versatility of electrical and electronics engineers in developing and applying emerging technologies.
+According to the Bureau, electrical engineering careers are projected to grow 6% through 2020 due to the versatility of electrical and electronics engineers in developing and applying emerging technologies.
 Jobs will mostly occur in engineering services firms and contract engineering services firms.

 Electrical engineering careers include such varied jobs as:

-Electrical engineering careers are also found in such unique career sub-fields as systems engineering, nuclear technology and energy engineering.
+Electrical engineering careers are also found in such unique career sub-fields as systems engineering, nuclear technology, and energy engineering.

-California Institute of Technology
+- California Institute of Technology (Cal Tech)